 Collections and objects

-Water management throughout the centuries has been a human endeavor.
-Our predecessors had all kinds of objects for carrying out their work, for administrative meetings, and for elections.
+Water management has been a human endeavour throughout the centuries.
+Our predecessors had all kinds of objects for carrying out their work, for board meetings, and for elections.
 Even back then, people wrote documents about the work that was being done.
 Some of these objects and archival documents have survived the test of time.
 Below is an overview of what has been handed down to us.

 Collections